xiaoxing139/JavaCode/README.md

 # JavaCode
-it is the java code
+It is the java code.These codes are practices code in order to look back later.